 Due to the sensitive issues that surrounded compulsory military service during and after the First World War, only a small minority of the tribunal papers survive.
 In the years that followed the end of the war, the Government issued instructions to the Local Government Boards that all tribunal material should be destroyed, except for the Middlesex Appeal records and a similar set for Lothian and Peebles in Scotland, which were to be retained as a benchmark for possible future use.
 A sample of records from the Central Tribunal were also retained, which are also part of the MH 47 series.
 Some incomplete sets of records relating to local tribunals are held at local Record Offices in areas that resisted destroying all of their records.
-For more information on which records do survive, search for ‘military service tribunals’ on the Access to Archives database.
+For more information on which records do survive, search for 'military service tribunals' in Discovery, our catalogue.

 The digitisation of this series has been made possible through funding from the Friends of The National Archives and FFHS.
 This joint funding partnership is the first such venture for The National Archives, and we are delighted that the support of both organisations has supported the opening up of a valuable resource, which was formerly poorly-described and consequently under-used.

 The project benefited, like many other cataloguing and digitisation projects at The National Archives, from the work of a dedicated team of volunteers.
 The volunteers painstakingly went through each of the case papers, removing pins and other tags so that each sheet could be scanned individually.
 Specialist paper wraps were then inserted into the collection to maintain the individual identity of each case papers and new boxes were added to house the collection.
 This volunteer work was invaluable in the process of making this collection more accessible.

 For more information about The National Archives' User Participation programme, please see the Volunteering section of our website.